 PLEASE NOTE OUR NOT SO NEW ADDRESS (we moved in July 2015):P&C MUSIC 6, DEVONSHIRE PLACE SKIPTON ROAD HARROGATE NORTH YORKSHIRE HG1 4AA

-There is some space to park at the rear of the shop whilst you visit us, but pleasedo not park in any of the bays designated for owners of the flats or businesses and make sure you do not block vehicle access to or from the area.
-Go to https://www.google.com/maps/place/Devonshire+Pl,+Harrogate,+North+Yorkshire+HG1+4AA,+UKemail@example.com,-1.527639,16z/data=!4m2!3m1!1s0x487953db175d4a11:0xe4b3f20350e96adc?hl=en-GB for a map which shows Devonshire Place and the location of our new shop.
+There is some space to park in Devonshire Yard at the rear of the shop whilst you visit us, but pleasedo not park in any of the bays designated for owners of the flats or businesses and make sure you do not block vehicle access to or from the area.
 Commercial Street – the site of our former premises – is to the south west and the distance between the two is less than half a mile.
-You will need to click on + to enlarge the map to the point where it will show the location of the new shop.
-We are actually on Skipton Road (the A59), not some distance back from it, and just to the left of the Devonshire Arms (the pub now trades under the name 10 Devonshire Place).
+We are actually on Skipton Road (the A59) just to the left of Devonshire Gent barber shop.

 Come and say hello